TurboGears/tg2/docs/main/Controllers.rst

 BaseController from the lib module of your own project, and not from TurboGears.

 TurboGears provides a base TGController, but it's imported in lib folder of current project (HelloWorld/helloworld/lib).
-So that you can modify it to suit the needs of your appication.
+So that you can modify it to suit the needs of your application.
 For example you can define actions which will happen on every request, add parameters to every template call, and otherwise do what you need to the request on the way in, and on the way out.